guowenbo1/gse1297/README.md

 # gse1297

-Neural Network model.pkl is the model of nerual network predicted MMSE value based on the four gens.
+Neural Network model.pkl -- the model of nerual network predicted MMSE value based on the four gens.
+Spider.py -- the code for convet the microoary gene ref number to gene symbol. neural network.py -- the code for train the neural network and plot boxplot. linear_fitting.py -- the code for gradient_descent used in training neural network. innerProduct.py -- the code for calculate the inner product and draw barplots.
+PlotExpression.py -- the code for plot the expression value of genes and calcualte the cos correlation coefficient.